Spectral networks and Fenchel-Nielsen coordinates: Introduction

+We discuss this in \S\ref{sec:modulispaces} and compute the spectral coordinates for both Fock-Goncharov and Fenchel-Nielsen type networks.

-In this paper we take a close look at the spectral coordinate systems in the case $K=2$.
-For the reader's convenience, we first consider a class of spectral networks which had actually been considered earlier, in \cite{Gaiotto:2012db}.
+For the reader's convenience, we first consider the class of Fock-Goncharov type network.
 For these networks it was shown in \cite{Gaiotto:2012db} (for all $K \ge 2$) that the spectral coordinates are the same as some coordinates introduced earlier by Fock and Goncharov \cite{MR2233852}.
-With this in mind we call these networks ``Fock-Goncharov networks.''
 We give a self-contained re-derivation in the special case $K=2$ of the fact that Fock-Goncharov networks induce Fock-Goncharov coordinates.
-We also clarify a few points which might be obscure in \cite{Gaiotto:2012db}; in particular we are more careful about how the story depends on whether we consider connections for the group $GL(2)$, $SL(2)$ or $PSL(2)$.
+We also clarify a few points which might be obscure in \cite{Gaiotto:2012db}; in particular we are more careful about how the story depends on whether we consider connections for the group $SL(2)$ or $PSL(2)$.

-We then move on to consider a new class of spectral networks, which we call Fenchel-Nielsen networks.
+We then move on to consider the new class of Fenchel-Nielsen networks.
 As we explain, the corresponding spectral coordinates are a complexified version of Fenchel-Nielsen (length-twist) coordinates.\footnote{Length-twist coordinates were originally defined by Fenchel and Nielsen, in a manuscript recently published as \cite{FN}.
 See also \cite{Wolpert1,Wolpert2}.
-A complex version of Fenchel-Nielsen coordinates was found in \cite{Kourouniotis, Tan,Nekrasov:2011bc}.} Thus, \ti{abelianization via spectral networks is a unifying framework which incorporates both Fock-Goncharov and Fenchel-Nielsen coordinate systems.}
+A complex version of Fenchel-Nielsen coordinates was found in \cite{Kourouniotis, Tan,Nekrasov:2011bc}.} This is one of our main points: \ti{spectral networks provide a framework which naturally unifies Fock-Goncharov and Fenchel-Nielsen coordinate systems.}

+We finish this paper with some physical consequences in \S\ref{sec:physcons}.
+As a preview, let us already make some remarks here.